gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy jumped.
 Somehow the old tortoise had come up behind them without anyone noticing.
-He looked as peaceful as a log floating down river in his heavy brown sweater and tiny round glasses, but the everyone in town knew what he could do with the tech fastened to his forearms.
+He looked as peaceful as a log floating down river with his little round glasses perched on his nose, but even the heavy brown sweater he wore couldn't quite hide the bulges of the tech fastened to his forearms.
 With surly looks on their faces, the goat brothers unclenched their paws.